rosesori/snippetbox/README.md

 # Snippetbox

-Snippetbox is a web application which lets people paste and share snippetes of text (like [GitHub Gists](https://gist.github.com/) or [Pastebin](https://pastebin.com/).
+Snippetbox is a web application which lets people paste and share snippets of text (like [GitHub Gists](https://gist.github.com/) or [Pastebin](https://pastebin.com/).

 This project was made by following the exercises from the book ["Let's Go" by Alex Edwards](https://lets-go.alexedwards.net/).